BastelPichi/pyscooter/docs/source/usage.rst

 .. note::

     Bolt is currently the only suported provider.
+Others soon to come.